luposdate3000/luposdate3000/documentation/README-database-internals.md

 The Physical Operators use the prefix "POP" and are defined in [physical](../src/luposdate3000_optimizer_physical/src/commonMain/kotlin/lupos/optimizer/physical/).
 On evaluation these Operators return Iterators, which then finally perform the actual evaluation.
 As a consequence a Physical Operatorgraph can be reused as it is, and still evaluate up to date values from the Store.

+A physical Operatorgraph becomes invalid, if the used graphs are deleted or recreated.

 ### query evaluation